 Valid keys are any SELinux booleans specified by "getsebool -a", and valid values are 1, true, yes, or on to enable the boolean, and 0, false, no, or off to disable it.
 There should be no whitespace between any key, value, or delimiter.
 Currently, the driver only uses the allow_execmem boolean to determine whether it can apply optimizations that use executable memory.

 The NVIDIA OpenGL implementation normally does not enforce limits on dynamic system memory allocations (i.e., memory allocated by the driver from the C library via the malloc(3) memory allocation package).
-The __GL_HEAP_ALLOC_LIMIT environment variable enables the user to specify a global heap allocation limit for the lifetime of the driver instance.
+The __GL_HEAP_ALLOC_LIMIT environment variable enables the user to specify a per-process heap allocation limit for as long as libGL is loaded in the application.

 __GL_HEAP_ALLOC_LIMIT is specified in the form BYTES SUFFIX, where BYTES is a nonnegative integer and SUFFIX is an optional multiplicative suffix: kB = 1000, k = 1024, MB = 1000*1000, M = 1024*1024, GB = 1000*1000*1000, and G = 1024*1024*1024.
 SUFFIX is not case-sensitive.
 For example, to specify a heap allocation limit of 20 megabytes: